Clutch-Net/Clutch-Net-Generic-Power-Query-M-Calendar-For-Power-BI/README.md

 Generic: Suitable for a wide range of applications across different industries and use-cases.
 Optimized for Power BI: Specifically designed to be used seamlessly within Power BI.
 How to Use 🛠️
+Download
-Download: Click on the green Code button and select Download ZIP.
+Click on the green Code button and select Download ZIP.

+Import
-Import: Open your Power BI Desktop, go to Home > Edit Queries > Advanced Editor.
+Open your Power BI Desktop, go to Home > Edit Queries > Advanced Editor.
 Paste the downloaded code here.

+Configure
-Configure: Make necessary adjustments based on your time range or any specific custom columns you'd like to add.
+Make necessary adjustments based on your time range or any specific custom columns you'd like to add.

+Load
-Load: Click on Close & Apply and your calendar will be added to your Power BI model.
+Click on Close & Apply and your calendar will be added to your Power BI model.

 Customization 💡
 This calendar is highly customizable.
 You can adjust: